ioios-io/demos/Home Assistant with ESPHome/README.md

 # Home Assistant & ESPHome

 #### 0: [ESPHome Primer](https://github.com/ioios-io/demos/tree/main/Home%20Assistant%20with%20ESPHome/0.%20ESPHome%20Primer)
-Before we begin, a quick guide on using substitutions and secrets in ESPHome.
-This will explain what is happening at the top of each YAML file and that is th eonly part of the file which you you need to adjust.
+This will explain what is happening at the top of each YAML file and that is the only part of the file which you will need to adjust.
 It's not difficult to understand but it is important to understand.
 ##### 0a: [First Flash with ESPHome](https://github.com/ioios-io/demos/tree/main/Home%20Assistant%20with%20ESPHome/0a.%20First%20Flash%20with%20ESPHome)
 Once we have created our ESPHome files, this guide walks you through how to get them onto your devices.